alex-lechner/CarND-ExtendedKalmanFilter-P6/README.md

 ### 1. Submission includes all required files and every TODO task has been accomplished

-For this project I have modified the following five files:
+For this project I have used the [Extended Kalman Filter Project Starter Code][udacity code] from Udacity and I have modified the following five files:
 ```cpp
 FusionEKF.cpp
 FusionEKF.h